trevormil/trevormil/README.md

 <img src="./mmmbanner.PNG" width="100%" />

+### **My Papers:**

+[Blockin Paper](https://eprint.iacr.org/2022/1646) - A universal, multi-chain sign-in standard for Web 3.0 (see [**Blockin Library**](https://blockin.gitbook.io/blockin/))

+[Scaling Blockchain-Based Tokens with Joint Cryptographic Accumulators](https://github.com/trevormil/demo-chain/blob/master/ACM_2022___Scaling_Blockchain_Based_Tokens_with_Joint_Cryptographic_Accumulators%20(1).pdf) - We propose a method of creating joint accumulators (Merkle trees) in a decentralized fashion which is secured by the same set of validating nodes as existing blockchains but outsources 99.99% of the storage and computational requirements to users in order to keep the blockchain operating in a lightweight manner.

 <!-- [**Developer Error Dashboard**](https://error-dashboard-webcat.web.app/) - Dashboard to analyze and display students' performance data on their coding projects. -->